nengo/nengo-fpga/docs/appendix.rst

 FPGA paired with a dual core ARM Cortex A9.
 The board is available for `purchase from Terasic
 <https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=836>`_.
-See the :std:doc:`Nengo DE1 documentation <nengo-de1:index>` for how to use this board with NengoFPGA.
+See the :std:doc:`NengoDE1 documentation <nengo-de1:index>` for how to use this board with NengoFPGA.

 |